openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 #### Control Plane Machine Sets

 Control Plane Machinesets (CPMS) works similar to the way compute machinesets work.
-When the installer generates the CPMS for the cluster, it will inject the AddessFromPools information to be used for future node scaling.
+When the installer generates the CPMS for the cluster, it will inject the AddressFromPools information to be used for future node scaling.
 One difference is that the networkName will not be populated.
 This is due to how each FailureDomain can define a different networkName.
 This information will be populated when the machine object gets created dynamically after evaluating which failure domain the machine will be placed into.

 Example:
 ~~~